shunjiewang/shunjiewang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD student in [Linguistics](https://lsa.umich.edu/linguistics) and [Scientific Computing](https://micde.umich.edu/academic-programs/phd-in-scientific-computing/) at University of Michigan.
+I am advised by [Huteng Dai](https://hutengdai.com/) and am affiliated to the [CAP](https://hutengdai.com/lab.html) lab.

 My research interests lie in the intersection of theoretical linguistics, formal languages and automata theory, and current advances in NLP.
 Specifically, I leverage formal languages to study the Transformer's expressiveness and inductive biases.

-Previously, I did my MS in Computational Linguistics at University of Washington, where I worked with [Shane Steinert-Threlkeld](https://linguistics.washington.edu/people/shane-steinert-threlkeld) in the [CLMBR](https://clmbr.shane.st) lab.
-I received my BA in Linguistics & Computer Science from UCLA.
+Before coming to Michigan, I did my MS in Computational Linguistics at University of Washington, where I worked with [Shane Steinert-Threlkeld](https://linguistics.washington.edu/people/shane-steinert-threlkeld) in the [CLMBR](https://clmbr.shane.st) lab.
+I received my BA in Linguistics and Computer Science from UCLA.